subham-paul/Password_Generator/README.md

 # Password Generator Website

 ## Introduction
 This is a Password Generator website built using HTML, CSS, and Javascript.
 It allows users to generate secure and random passwords based on their preferences.
+Here users can set their password Includes Uppercase Letters, Lowercase Letters, Numbers and Symbols wise.

 ## Demo
 You can view a live demo of the website as below